8bitbuddhist/nix-configuration/README.md

 ### Layout

-This config uses two systems: Flakes, and Home-manager.
+This config uses two main systems: Flakes, and Home-manager.

 - Flakes are the entrypoint, via `flake.nix`.
 This is where Flake inputs and Flake-specific options get defined.
 - Home-manager configs live in the `users/` folders.
 - Modules are stored in `modules`.
 All of these files are automatically imported (except home-manager modules); you simply enable the ones you want to use, and disable the ones you don't.
 For example, to install Flatpak, set `aux.system.ui.flatpak.enable = true;`.
-    - After adding a new module, make sure to `git add` it.
+    - After adding a new module, make sure to `git add` it before running `nixos-rebuild`.

 ### Features